 Action-Free Offline-to-Online RL via Discretised State Policies¶

-Conference: ICLR 2026 arXiv: 2602.00629 Code: Available (provided in supplementary material) Area: AI Safety Keywords: Action-free offline RL, state policy, state discretisation, DecQN, guided online learning
+Keywords: Action-free offline RL, state policy, state discretization, DecQN, guided online learning

 TL;DR¶

-This paper formalises the "action-free offline-to-online RL" setting for the first time and proposes the OSO-DecQN algorithm.
-By discretising continuous state differences into ternary tokens \(\{-1, 0, 1\}\), a state policy \(Q(s, \Delta s)\) is pretrained on action-free \((s, r, s')\) tuples to predict the expected direction of next-state change rather than actions.
-A policy-switching mechanism combined with an online-trained inverse dynamics model (IDM) then translates the state policy into executable actions, guiding online agents to accelerate learning.
-The approach consistently improves both convergence speed and asymptotic performance on D4RL and DeepMind Control Suite (including 78-dimensional state spaces).
+This paper formally defines the "Action-Free Offline-to-Online RL" setting for the first time and proposes the OSO-DecQN algorithm.
+By discretizing continuous state differences into three categorical tokens \(\{-1, 0, 1\}\), the method pre-trains a state policy (predicting desired directions of state change rather than actions) on data containing only \((s, r, s')\) tuples.
+During the online phase, the state policy is converted into executable actions via a policy switching mechanism and an online-trained inverse dynamics model, accelerating online agent learning.
+Consistent improvements in convergence speed and asymptotic performance are demonstrated on D4RL and DeepMind Control Suite (including a 78-dimensional state space).

 Background & Motivation¶

-Background: Offline RL has demonstrated the ability to learn policies from static datasets, but nearly all existing methods assume complete action labels \((s, a, r, s')\) in the dataset.
+Background: Offline RL has enabled learning policies from static datasets, but almost all existing methods assume that datasets include complete action labels \((s, a, r, s')\).

-Limitations of Existing Attempts: (1) The \(Q_{SS'}\) methods of Edwards et al. (2020) and Hepburn et al. (2024) estimate the value of state transitions but still rely on action labels during training; (2) Zhu et al. (2023) use a Decision Transformer to learn action-free state policies, but the approach is computationally expensive, yields unstable online guidance, and has not been validated across diverse environments; (3) The action discretisation approach of Seyde et al. (2022) requires bounded action ranges and is incompatible with action-free datasets.
-No existing method simultaneously satisfies: learning from action-free offline data + high-dimensional scalability + effective guidance of online learning.
+Limitations of existing attempts: (1) \(Q_{SS'}\) methods (Edwards et al., 2020; Hepburn et al., 2024) estimate the value of state transitions but still rely on action labels during training; (2) Zhu et al. (2023) use Decision Transformers to learn action-free state policies, but face high computational costs, unstable online guidance, and limited validation; (3) Action discretization strategies (Seyde et al., 2022) depend on bounded action ranges and are inapplicable to action-free datasets.
+No existing method simultaneously satisfies: learning from action-free offline data + high-dimensional scalability + effective guidance for online learning.

-Key Challenge: Action-free data cannot be directly used by any standard value-based or policy-based RL algorithm.
-Directly regressing to predict the next state in continuous space leads to instability and overfitting.
+Key Challenge: Action-free data cannot be directly used for any standard value-based or policy-based RL algorithms.
+Direct regression for next-state prediction in continuous space leads to instability and overfitting.

-Core Idea: Rather than learning "which action to take," the method learns "in which direction the state should change" — by discretising continuous state differences into directional tokens \(\{-1, 0, 1\}\), an ill-posed continuous regression problem is transformed into a structured classification problem, circumventing the action space while retaining sufficient decision-relevant information.
+Core Idea: Instead of learning "what action to take," learn "how the state should change."
+By discretizing continuous state differences into directional tokens \(\{-1, 0, 1\}\), the ill-posed continuous regression problem is transformed into a structured classification problem, bypassing the action space while retaining sufficient decision information.

 Method¶